POSTS TAGGED: Windows Phone 7.5 Mango

 Currently the application only offers local password storage.
 However, future versions of PassKeeper will likely boast some seriously impressive features such as password syncing, password-protected decryption, and user-specified encryption.
 In the words of the developer:

 . . .
 READ ON »

 This is a simple app for storing usernames, passwords, links and descriptions for various accounts.

-You have the option to have the passwords encrypted.
+You have the option to have t

-Posted December 3, 2011 By: Will Verduzco
+Posted December 3, 2011 at 08:32 am by Will Verduzco

 Occasionally, we are reminded that there’s actually life outside of the mobile hacking world.
 Absolutely shocking, I know.
 Rather than being held hostage to a 4-inch screen, some of us are enslaved by far larger screens—such as that 27-inch monster constantly feeding your StarCraft II addiction.